Tendering for government contracts can be a competitive process. This tends to focus on value-adding techniques and not just an initial low price.

 Understanding the principles behind competitive tendering for government contracts can help guide your bid submission and doesn’t need to be a challenging task.
+Following the below steps will ensure you submit a competitive bid.

 Value for money